Sexual Curiosity is one of those tricky experiences that can by perceived as normal childhood curiosity or sexual abuse.

-Lena Dunham, the writer-actress of the show Girls, admitted in her memoir, Not that Kind of Girl, that she experimented with her sister when she was six years old and her sister was one.
+Lena Dunham, the writer-actress of the show Girls, admitted in her memoir, Not That Kind of Girl, that she experimented with her sister when she was six years old, and her sister was one.
 Here is a passage that shows that.

 “As she grew, I took to bribing her for her time and affection: one dollar in quarters if I could do her makeup like a ‘motorcycle chick.’
 Three pieces of candy if I could kiss her on the lips for five seconds.
 Whatever she wanted to watch on TV if she would just ‘relax on me.’
 Basically, anything a sexual predator might do to woo a small suburban girl I was trying… What I really wanted, beyond affection, was to feel that she needed me, that she was helpless without her big sister leading her through the world.
 I took a perverse pleasure in delivering bad news to her—the death of our grandfather, a fire across the street—hoping that her fear would drive her into my arms, would make her trust me.”

 In one context, I can see where people can view Dunham as molesting her sister.
 It doesn’t help that she describes herself as a sexual predator.
 The other context is that Dunham was six, and likely didn’t understand what she was doing was sexual.
-At that age, she was probably thinking what she was doing was purely innocent.
+At that age, she probably thought what she was doing was purely innocent.

 Second Graders Perform Oral Sex?!

-I Really Don’t Want This to Happen
+I Don’t Want This to Happen

-I ruminate over this because as an upcoming teacher, I don’t want to this happen.
+As an upcoming teacher, I don’t want to this happen.
 I don’t want to deal with a student who doesn’t know when to masturbate.
 I don’t want to deal with students who mimic sexual acts that they don’t understand.